 - Remote Selling Capabilities.
 Advancements in technology have made remote selling more accessible and efficient.
 Video conferencing, screen sharing, and virtual presentations allow sales representatives to connect with prospects regardless of location, reducing travel time and costs.
 This flexibility enables sales teams to engage with prospects more frequently.

 - Mobile Sales Tools.
 Mobile applications and platforms enable sales representatives to access essential information, CRM data, and sales collateral on the go.
-This mobility ensures that they can be responsive to customer inquiries, update records in real time, and move deals forward even while away from the office.
+This mobility ensures that they can be responsive to customer inquiries, update records in real-time, and move deals forward even while away from the office.

 All these lead to shortening the sales cycles and accelerating sales.
 So don’t shy away from investing in technology.
 Embrace it, as it’s one of the most powerful tools you have for boosting sales velocity.